makomweb/notes-react-course/chapter-28.md

 The objects could also be part of the hook directly.
 Then every using component would have it's own set of objects and state would not be shared anymore.

+Replacing Redux with React and React hooks is an alternative to manage state in an app.